cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/automated-installer/cli-install.md

 ---
+UID: 5708121e3f1ae
 post_title: Command Line
+post_excerpt: ""
 layout: page
+published: true
 menu_order: 3
-published: true
+page_options_require_authentication: false
+page_options_show_link_unauthenticated: false
+hide_from_navigation: false
+hide_from_related: false
 ---
 The automated command line installation method provides a guided installation of DCOS.

 This installation method uses a bootstrap node to administer the DCOS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.

 To use the automated command-line installation method:

-- Cluster nodes must be network accessible from the bootstrap node.
+*   Cluster nodes must be network accessible from the bootstrap node.
-- Cluster nodes must have SSH enabled and ports open from the bootstrap node.
+*   Cluster nodes must have SSH enabled and ports open from the bootstrap node.
-- The bootstrap node must have an unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH.
+*   The bootstrap node must have an unencrypted SSH key that can be used to authenticate with the cluster nodes over SSH.
 Encrypted SSH keys are not supported.

 # Create a Script for IP Address Discovery

 In this step you create an IP detect script to broadcast the IP address of each node across the cluster.
 Each node in a DCOS cluster has a unique IP address that is used to communicate between nodes in the cluster.
 The IP detect script prints the unique IPv4 address of a node to STDOUT each time DCOS is started on the node.

 **Important:** The IP address of a node must not change after DCOS is installed on the node.
 For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
-If the IP address of a node does change, the node must be [wiped and reinstalled](/concepts/installing/installing-enterprise-edition/dcos-cleanup-script/).
+If the IP address of a node does change, the node must be [wiped and reinstalled][1].

 1. Create a directory named `genconf` on your bootstrap node and navigate to it.